NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/cloud.md

 Create a local folder on the cloud instance where the downloaded applications will be stored, e.g. ~/neurodesktop-storage

 #### Option 1: NeuroDesktop.run
-Download and run the following executable https://github.com/NeuroDesk/neurodesktop/raw/main/Linux_run_Neurodesk/NeuroDesktop.run
+Download and run the following executable on the cloud instance https://github.com/NeuroDesk/neurodesktop/raw/main/Linux_run_Neurodesk/NeuroDesktop.run

 #### Option 2: Using Terminal